Muscle Contraction And Contractile Proteins: Definition, Explanation, Function

 Myosin Head and Power Stroke

 The myosin head binds to the actin molecule to form a cross-bridge.
 During the power stroke, the myosin head swivels, which pulls the actin filament toward the centre of the sarcomere.
 This results in the shortening of the sarcomere and the creation of tension within the muscle.
-Once ATP is attached to the myosin, the myosin head releases from the actin and reattaches to cock for the next cycle.
+Once ATP is attached to the myosin, the myosin head releases from the actin and reattaches for the next cycle.

 Regulation of Muscle Contraction